 Selecting the wrong cleaning company could have some negative consequences for your business.
 The quality of the employees’ work may be poor if they are inexperienced or mismanaged.
 Worse, some companies offering janitorial services simply don’t care about conducting themselves professionally or getting the job done.

-Here are some red flags for cleaning companies you’ll want to avoid:
+Here are some red flags for commercial cleaning companies you’ll want to avoid:

 - No documented safety program: If the company is missing a safety program, they could be putting your business at risk by not complying with OSHA.